The Ricky Gervais Show: Series four: The Podfather Trilogy

-Three free podcasts were announced that coincide with special days.
+Three free podcasts were announced.
 The first was released on 31 October 2006, to coincide with Halloween, the next was on 23 November, coinciding with Thanksgiving, and the last was released on 24 December 2006, to coincide with Christmas.

 Fame special

-A special podcast was made available as a giveaway to people who went to see Gervais' standup tour Fame, which showed from January to April 2007.
+A special podcast was made available as a giveaway to people who went to see Gervais' stand-up tour Fame, which played from January to April 2007.
 It was later released for free to the public in October of that year.

 Hour-Long Bonus Podcast

-On 25 November 2007, Gervais, Merchant and Pilkington released a special bonus podcast for free.
-In it, Ricky and Steve continued to probe Karl with questions from Inside the Actors Studio.
+On 25 November 2007, Gervais, Merchant and Pilkington released a free podcast.
 Originally released as an extra on the audio CD release of series one, it was later made available free through iTunes.

 Series five

 Four more episodes were released on 15 September 2008 through the iTunes Store.
 This series was released all at once as an Audiobook, almost two hours in length and split into four half-hour episodes.
-This series differs because they were recorded at the same time.
+All episodes were recorded at the same time.
 There are no contests or any interaction from the listeners as the previous series contained.